Creating an SSH server

 This holds a static key in memory for the admin user.
 That user will now be able to authenticate via password or public key.

-You can add as many authenticators as you want, including passwords and/or public-key authenticators.
-Each type, password, or public key will be processed in the order you added them; if a user fails to authenticate with the first, it will fall back to the next until all authenticators have been attempted.
+You can add as many authenticators as you want, including multiple password and/or multiple public-key authenticators.
+For each type, password, or public key, they will be processed in the order you added them, if a user fails to authenticate with the first then it will fall back to the next until all authenticators have been attempted.

 For now, you can try the server we have built out for yourself, fire it up and try to connect over SSH